 Opalescence aims to gently remove stains whilst at the same time restoring natural whiteness by strengthening tooth enamel.

-Enamel can also become discoloured if it is attacked by acid causing bacteria.
+Enamel can also become discolored if it is attacked by acid causing bacteria.
 This causes the yellow dentin beneath to show through.
 Opalescence contains xylitol which starves acid causing bacteria and causes them to die off.
 You can read about xylitol and how it works in our article on xylitol toothpastes.

 Lastly, it’s formulated to ensure fluoride is quickly and effectively absorbed.
 This helps to protect and repair tooth enamel and keep teeth naturally white.